University Grants Academy (UGA)

 - A current CV;

-- 5-6 pages outlining the scope and methodology of the project to be funded (what you propose to do and how it will be implemented; aka the Research Strategy/Project Description); and
+- Up to 3 pages outlining the scope and methodology of the project to be funded (what you propose to do and how it will be implemented; aka the Research Strategy/Project Description); and

-- 1-2 pages introducing the problem or issue being targeted and why the problem is important.
+- Up to 2 pages introducing the problem or issue being targeted and why the problem is important; and

 Funding Screening Criteria?